fagnerdias/SchoolManagement/README.md

 # SchoolManagement

-Project to run a school or uiversity, writte with B Method with 97% of the system proved automaticly.
+Project to run a school or university, write with B Method with 97% of the system proved automatically.

 ### Machines
  - Professor